Jahan Shah: During the reign of Qara Iskander

-Around 1420 Jahan Shah married the daughter of Alexios IV of Trebizond and Theodora Kantakouzene, part of the agreement being that Alexius would continue paying to the Qara Qoyunlu the tribute that Trebizond had formerly paid to Timur.
-During the reign of his brother Qara Iskander (1420–36), as a potential rival to the throne, Jahan Shah’s life was not safe and he took refuge with his other brother Ispend who was ruling Baghdad.
+Around 1420 Jahan Shah was traditionally said to have married a daughter of Alexios IV of Trebizond and Theodora Kantakouzene.
+In this account, part of the agreement was that Alexius would continue paying to the Qara Qoyunlu the tribute that Trebizond had formerly paid to Timur.
+During the reign of his brother Qara Iskander (1420–36), as a potential rival to the throne, Jahan Shah's life was not safe and he took refuge with his other brother Ispend who was ruling Baghdad.
 In 1436 he obtained the help of the Timurid ruler Shah Rukh to defeat Qara Iskander and seize the throne for himself.
 Having been helped to power by Shah Rukh he ruled at first as a vassal of the Timurids.
-He was also adopted by Goharshad Begum and crowned on 19 April 1438, along taking epithet "Muzaffar al-Din".
+He was also adopted by Goharshad Begum and crowned on 19 April 1438, along with taking the epithet "Muzaffar al-Din".

 Campaigns against Georgia

 In 1440, King Alexander I of Georgia refused to pay tribute to Jahan Shah.
 In March Jahan Shah responded by invading Georgia with 20,000 troops, destroyed the city of Samshvilde and sacked Tbilisi before returning to Tabriz.
 He was accompanied by Shaykh Ibrahim, father of future Shaykh Junayd.
 He also mounted a second military expedition against Georgia in 1444.
-His forces met those of Alexander’s successor, King Vakhtang IV at Akhaltsikhe, but the fighting was inconclusive and Jahan Shah returned to Tabriz once more.
+His forces met those of Alexander's successor, King Vakhtang IV at Akhaltsikhe, but the fighting was inconclusive and Jahan Shah returned to Tabriz once more.

 Conquest of Baghdad

-Jahan Shah’s brother Ispend, who had ruled over Baghdad and its environs for twelve years, died in 1445 and he bequeathed the government of the state to his nephew Alvand Mirza since his son Fulad Mirza was too young at the time.
+Jahan Shah's brother Ispend, who had ruled over Baghdad and its environs for twelve years, died in 1445 and he bequeathed the government of the state to his nephew Alvand Mirza since his son Fulad Mirza was too young at the time.
 However most of the emirs preferred Fulad.
 He decided to organise a military expedition against Baghdad with the backing of some of the emirs, who had sought refuge with him.
 After a siege of seven months, Baghdad was captured on 9 June 1446.
 He also appointed his nephews Alvand Mirza, Rustam, Tarkhan and Mahmud to jointly govern Mosul.
 He appointed his son Mirza Muhammad to govern Baghdad in his name.